celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 #### Submit your votes

-Now the newly authorized voter signing keys can be used to submit votes in the election:
+Now the newly authorized vote signers can be used to vote for your validator group:

 ```bash
 # On your local machine